codefresh-io/docs.codefresh.io/_docs/troubleshooting/kb-articles/dockerfile-outside-working-dir.md

 ---
-title:
+title: "How To: Specify a Dockerfile outside of the working directory in the build step"
 description:
 group: troubleshooting
 sub-group: kb-articles
 toc: true
 kb: true
 common: false
-categories: []
+categories: [Pipelines]
 support-reviewed: 2023-04-18 LG
 ---

-# How To: Specify a Dockerfile outside of the working directory in the build
-step

-#

 ## Overview